riganti/dotvvm-docs/Pages/concepts/upload-and-download-files/return-file-from-viewmodel.md

 The process described above is not much convenient in case that you need a lot of information from the viewmodel in order to generate the file.
 Since the file would be generated in a separate HTTP request, you would need to pass all the information in a URL, or use session or a similar mechanism.

-That's why DotVVM implements a feature which lets you just generate the file in your viewmodel command, and deliver it to the client using the `Context.ReturnFile` method.
+That's why DotVVM implements a feature which lets you just generate the file in your viewmodel command, and deliver it to the client using the `Context.ReturnFileAsync` method.

 ## IReturnedFileStorage